AndrejaKardos/AndrejaKardos/README.md

 5. What did you study?

       I originally studied pure mathematics in Slovenia, which had some coding subjects that I really enjoyed.
-      I decided to get a degree in frontend development when I moved to Australia.
+      I decided to get a degree in frontend development when I moved to Australia, with the plan to become fullstack.

 6. What coding languages and frameworks do you know?